suverahealth/dev-challenge/README.md

 - `test-data.js` is an optional local set for mocking the API & testing

 Both apps have [Jest](https://jestjs.io/) set up for testing in `/tests`, and use ESLint & Prettier for code formatting.
 The front-end app has [Cypress](https://www.cypress.io/) set up for E2E, but no E2E tests have been written, so **you are allowed to use whatever testing framework you would like**.

-### What we are looking for

-These are the guidelines on what we are looking for in our submissions:
-- Code is human-readable and easy to understand
-- Code patterns correspond to expected user-facing functionality
-- The accompanying file of markdown answers is well-structured and communicates your thoughts clearly and concisely
-- Any tests that are written make sense according to how a user might behave on the page
-- The styling of code is consistent and technical choices are well-commnunicated
-- As a news reader, it is clear how I should can use the page to find news that I am looking for
-- If technologies used are changed (e.g. using React instead of Vue), a set of instructions on how to run the app are updated in the README.
-- Any changes to file structure are also communicated in the README
-- Good use of version control (git) + github to communicate your improvements

 #### Credits
 Vue + Serverless base: [parisandmilo](https://github.com/parisandmilo)